jdpintoGA/project-4/README.md

 The origin story of the project was to build an MVP demo of booking platform for an existing business, which would provide them with a working demo that they could take and build on to create a fully-fledged product.

-The project was an opportunity for the team to cement our learnings over from the course as a whole with regards React and also to add the new technology of Django for the back end of the application.
+The project was an opportunity for the team to cement our learnings over from the course as a whole with regards to React and also to add the new technology of Django for the back end of the application.

 The finished product can be found on Heroku [here](https://labs-project4.herokuapp.com/#/).